The Arts Society Lectures

 Lectures are given by Fiona Rose our accredited lecturer with The Arts Society (formerly known as NADFAS).
 For more information about Fiona please click this link.

-If you are interesting in booking a lecture with Fiona, or finding out more information about the lecture topics listed below, please contact us via the Contact page or by phoning (01799) 531233.
+If you are interested in booking a lecture by Fiona, or finding out more information, please contact us via the Contact page or by phoning (01799) 531233.
 Fiona also gives a special interest day about William Morris: The Man Behind the Famous Floral Designs.

 1 Hour Lectures: